polyphant1/polyphant1.github.io/_posts/2016-02-18-slidify-demo.md

 When prepping for the presentation I had a bit of dilemma though; I'm a Linux user, and Libre office presentations don't tend to play nice with Mac or Windows, which I expected the organisers to have.
 To avoid this compatibility nightmare I decided to try something I discovered a few months back.
 [Slidify](http://slidify.org/) lets you create slick presentations using just R markdown.
 They can be exported to PDF or HTML, the latter allowing you to include interactive elements such as embedded videos or quizzes.

-You can check out my presentation [here](/assets/pubhd/index.html).
-The source code is shown below.
+The source code for my presentation is shown below.

 {% gist ad535e31239c7159bec4 %}